aforren1/patlas/README.md

  - Uses `stb_image` and `stb_rect_pack` from [stb](https://github.com/nothings/stb) under the hood
    - Can import any image format `stb_image` can (see [here](https://github.com/nothings/stb/blob/5ba0baaa269b3fd681828e0e3b3ac0f1472eaf40/stb_image.h#L23))
- - Only square textures (currently)
+ - Only square RGBA textures (currently)
  - Optional OpenMP support (disabled by default to reduce wheel size) can substantially reduce runtime.
 To enable, build from source with `OMP=1` set in the environment, e.g. `OMP=1 pip install patlas --no-binary`
    - On Windows, should "just work"?
    - MacOS may need extra packages, e.g. `libomp` from brew